RafaelKarcz/CovidSQL/README.rst

 2. **Up-to-Date Data**: If you require the most recent data to perform ongoing or updated analyses, download the latest datasets directly from the *Our World in Data* GitHub repository.
 Access the up-to-date data here: `Our World in Data COVID-19 dataset <https://github.com/owid/covid-19-data/tree/master/public/data>`_.
 Be aware that using the most current data might introduce differences due to updates or changes in data collection methodologies by *Our World in Data*.

 Choose the data source that best fits your analytical needs.
-The SQL scripts provided may need slight adjustments if the dataset formats have been updated or changed since the creation of this project.
+The SQL scripts provided may need some slight adjustments if the dataset formats have been updated or changed since the creation of this project.

 The Set-Up